nvidia-riva/websocket-bridge/README.md

 ## Using the service

-Load the URL in a browser (Chrome or Firefox work well) on a computer with a webcam and microphone.
+Load the URL in a browser (Chrome works well; Firefox has issues with some network configurations) on a computer with a webcam and microphone.
 For best ASR results, a headset is recommended.

 For example, if you're accessing the service from a computer within the local network, and it's hosted on a machine with the IP 192.168.2.10, then the URL would be https://192.168.2.10:8009/.